Discover the cash value of your policy in seconds:

 Things to Consider With Selling Your Life Insurance Policy

 Some of the disadvantages that come with selling your policy are that you are giving up control of the death benefit.
 Your heirs will no longer receive this when you die, even though you are still the insured on the policy.

 The new owners may also require you to furnish all of your medical records, and then keep them abreast of any new developments with your health.

 Perhaps the biggest disadvantage to selling your policy is the high fees and expenses that are charged to you upon the sale.
-You might have to forfeit a third of the sale price to pay all of the fees, expenses and commissions.
+You might have to forfeit a third of the sale price to pay all of the fees, expenses, and commissions.

 It can also be difficult to ascertain a fair value for your policy, so much of your return on this transaction may boil down to your negotiating skills.
-Although the life settlement industry has become considerably less risky and more liquid in recent years, this industry is still in its infancy, and is governed by a relatively small list of regulations.
+Although the life settlement options industry has become considerably less risky and more of a liquid resource in recent years, this industry is still in its infancy, and is governed by a relatively small list of regulations.
 Look for more laws and rules to appear in this sector in the future.

 These alternatives apply to any type of permanent life insurance, whether you have a whole life insurance policy, universal life insurance or variable universal life policy.

-The best choice for you will depend on your own investment objectives and circumstances.
+The best choice for you will depend on your investment objectives and circumstances.
 In some cases, it may make more sense for you to borrow from your 401(k) plan or take out a home equity loan than to access the cash surrender value in your policy.

 It is always wise to think twice when it comes to canceling any type of insurance coverage.
 But if you have a policy that you no longer need, then cashing it in or selling it may be the best option.
 Consult your financial advisor for more information.